How to Share a PDF as a Link (Google Drive)

 4. Click Save Selected Settings as Default.

-1. Go to the List files tab.
+1. Go to the List Files tab.

 Drive Explorer Pro List Files tab showing file attribute options